-You can find the recipe for vallarai thuvaiyal below and follow the same recipe for preparing thoothuvalai thuvaiyal or pirandai thuvaiyal also.
+Now the recipe for vallarai thuvaiyal as below.
+You may follow the same recipe for preparing other chutneys using other herbs like thoothuvalai thuvaiyal or pirandai thuvaiyal also.

 Time taken: 10 min